CazzoPMX/KKPMX/Readme.md

 Any Eye and/or Mouth Position works, as long as the Eyes stay open and the mouth closed (aka Smiling, Sleepy, ...)
     - While the Tool-Chain is indifferent of whatever pose is used, it might produce funny results in MMD.
     - The same goes for facial expressions, which are further morphed by MMD-Sequences.
-    - IMPORTANT: Since the textures are now rendered, the current Light/Shadow Settings apply to them.
-	When keeping the default settings, most textures will get a darker tint due to that.
-	For the time being, this can be fixed by setting the Light Settings in the [Heart] Menu to [No Shading].

  0. Click on [Export] in the upper left corner -- It may take a short moment depending on size.
  - Will add a folder called `ModelFullName + Random 4-Digit number` under `C:\koikatsu_model` with the following contents
     - The model.pmx file and the main textures associated with it